ghiscoding/multiple-select-vanilla/README.md

     css/
     sass/
   index.d.ts                        # d.ts Type Definitions
-  multiple-select.cjs               # CJS (CommonJS), use with: require() multiple-select.js                # ESM, use with: import from
+  multiple-select.cjs               # CJS (CommonJS), used by: require() multiple-select.js                # ESM, used by: import from
 ```

 ### Used by
-This fork was created mostly to drop jQuery, and it is used by a few other Open Source libraries of mine that I also maintain:
+This fork was created mostly to drop jQuery, and it is used by a few other Open Source projects of mine that I also maintain:
 - [Angular-Slickgrid](https://github.com/ghiscoding/Angular-Slickgrid)
 - [Aurelia-Slickgrid](https://github.com/ghiscoding/aurelia-slickgrid)
 - [Slickgrid-React](https://github.com/ghiscoding/slickgrid-react)